PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 - Subheading
 - Link

-So let's jump into our Strapi Admin and create our Hero Component.
+So, let's jump into our Strapi Admin and create our Hero Component.

 Let's start by navigating to `Content-Type Builder` under `COMPONENTS` and clicking on `Create new component.`